CatalinMS/mobile/README.md

 # mobile
-Talk yourself - a note taking application
+SelfTalk - a note taking application

 All users can use this application, authentication is not mandatory.